rchaeology/RchaeoStats-workshop-notes/README.md

-# [Name of workshop]
+# RchaeoStats @ Leidenuniv

-R workshop at [Location], [Date].
+R workshop at Faculty of Archaeology, Leiden University, 19 Feb - 05 March.

-The workshop materials are still under development and are not yet available.
-The scripts, data, and Quarto document created during the workshop can be found below.
+The workshop materials are available here: https://rchaeology.github.io/RchaeoStats The scripts, data, and Quarto document created during the workshop can be found below.